GildasLepennetier/newick_to_graphml/README.md

 ## usage

-If executable (chmod +x) and in the path, you can call the functions using the name of the scrips.
+If script directory is in the path, you can call the functions using the name of the scrips (remember to check if they are executable, use: chmod +x).
 They will discplay an help message explaining for to use them.

 Use them in this order: